localvoid/ivi/packages/ivi/README.md

 ### Opaque Types

 Opaque type hides its internal representation at boundaries between a module and code that works with the module.

 It is useful in use cases like Server-Side Rendering.
-When code is executed on the server, some types will have completely different internal representation.
+When code is executed in the SSR context, some ivi types will have completely different internal  representation.

 ### Stateful Tree